sk-kaarthi/Wwasm/README.md

 This project needs at least one `.pk3` resource file to run.
 You can use any of the following:

-- The file from the freely available demonstration version
+- The file from the freely available demonstration version of the original game
-- The files from the paid full versions of the game (combined with updates)
+- The files from the paid full version of the original game, combined with updates
 - Third-party standalone files that are based on the *RTCW* engine

 Playing the Original RTCW Demonstration Version